cisco/mindmeld/source/userguide/nlp.rst

 ^^^^^^^^^^^^^^^^^

 Stemming is an important, language-dependent NLP processing that transforms a word to it's root word.
-MindMeld allows you to specify their own custom stemmers, which are useful for non-english languages.
-We also provide two in-built stemmers that are wrappers around certain NLTK stemming operations, an English stemmer, ``mindmeld.stemmers.EnglishhNLTKStemmer`` and a Spanish stemmer, ``mindmeld.stemmers.SpanishNLTKStemmer``.
+MindMeld allows you to specify their own custom stemmers, which are useful for many languages.
+We also provide two built-in stemmers that are wrappers around certain NLTK stemming operations -- an English stemmer, ``mindmeld.stemmers.EnglishhNLTKStemmer`` and a Spanish stemmer, ``mindmeld.stemmers.SpanishNLTKStemmer``.
 Below, we provide a code snippet on how to use the
 Spanish built-in stemmer with the NaturalLanguageProcessor object.